 The few alloy-bodied cars were essentially prototypes sold to raise desperately needed foreign currency for the factory design team

 During the difficult period after World War II, Jaguar Cars became the United Kingdom’s biggest U.S.-dollar earner, thanks in no small measure to the success of its XK120 sports car.
-Ironically, the XK120’s creation had only come about because delays in developing the Mk VII saloon had forced William Read More
+Ironically, the XK120’s creation had only come about because delays in developing the Mk VII saloon had forced William Lyons to find an alternative method Read More

 Introduced for 1956, the 100-6 represented the most radical step forward in the “Big Healey” sports car development.
 Despite its initial success, sales of the original Austin-Healey 100 had begun to decline by the mid-1950s, so the model was revamped as the 100-6, BMC’s 2.6-liter C-series six-cylinder engine replacing the original four-cylinder Austin Atlantic unit.
 At the same time, the wheelbase was lengthened from 7ft 6in to 7ft 8in, which enabled the inclusion of two occasional seats in the rear Read More